Structure in Chemistry

 Macromolecules are very large molecules.
 Their molecular weights can range from the thousands to the millions.
 Typically they are constructed from small, repeating units linked together in some way.

 How many repeating units are there in a chain?
 Because of the way synthetic polymers are made, we may be able to predict how long the chain is by the conditions we choose when we make it.
 Polymers are frequently made through the action of an initiator, which gets the monomer units to start attaching to each other.
 Without the initiator, the monomers just sit there.
-(There are exceptions; nylon 6-6 and other condensation polymers are sometimes made just by mixing two different kinds of monomers together, without an initiator.)
+This method of synthesis is sometimes called "chain-growth".
+A reactive part of the growing chain keeps picking up monomers and adding them into the chain.

 We can confirm that outcome experimentally by measuring the ratio of monomer to initiator in the polymer that is produced.
 That evidence is sometimes obtained by integration of a 1H NMR spectrum.
 The "degree of polymerization" is the measured number of repeating units in the chain.
 In the case below, we started with 10 monomers per initiator and ended up with DP = 10.